ohmohmpr/ModernCppProject2025/implementation_plan.md

 # Grid Mapping

+## 0. CMakeLists.txt

+use fetch content might be a better idea.

 ## 1. Iteration/Pipeline

-use std::file to read all data in Data directory and count the number of files.
+use std::file to read all data in Data directory
+ANSWER = Dataset()
+and count the number of files.
+ANSWER = dataset.size()

 --> ranges_raw and poses_raw

 ## 2. Occupation mapping Data Structure